-Last Updated 29th July 2025
+Last Updated 29th August 2025

 AI is transforming how parents research schools, and traditional SEO is evolving.
 While ranking on Google remains crucial, families are increasingly turning to AI tools like ChatGPT, Perplexity, and Google's AI Overviews (and now their roll out of AI Mode) for their educational research.